technologiestiftung/giessdenkiez-de-dwd-harvester/README.md

 # giessdenkiez-de-dwd-harvester

-- Gather precipitation data from DWD's radolan data set, for the region of Berlin and connect to the giessdenkiez.de postgres DB (AWS RDS)
+- Gather precipitation data from DWD's radolan data set, for the region of Berlin and connect to the giessdenkiez.de postgres DB
 - Uploads trees combined with weather data to Mapbox and uses its API to create vector tiles for use on mobile devices
-- Generates CSV and GeoJSON files that contain trees locations and weather data (grid) and uploads them to a AWS S3
+- Generates CSV and GeoJSON files that contain trees locations and weather data (grid) and uploads them to a Supabase Storage bucket

 ## Pre-Install